AmiraSayedMahmed/task_manager_app/README.md

 # task_manager
-    Flutter Project with local database using Hive and Bloc State Management A new Flutter project.
+    Flutter Project with local database using Hive and Bloc State Management

+    -- Sorry for uncompletting the requirement but i am working and not have have much time to complete all requirment within 3 day
+A new Flutter project.

 ## Getting Started